pasindujr/pasindujr-personal-site/content/about.md

 author: "Pasindu Ruwandeniya"
 ---

-Second-year developer student, future software developer.
-My passion for web development brought me to the [Sri Lanka Institute of Advanced Technological Education](http://www.sliate.ac.lk/), where I am working on my diploma in Information Technology.
+Second-year developer student.
+My passion for web development brought me to the [Sri Lanka Institute of Advanced Technological Education](http://www.sliate.ac.lk/), where I am working on my higher national diploma in Information Technology.

 The most valuable lesson I have learned from SLIATE has been the importance of consistency and practice whatever you do.
-This year I have practiced JavaScript, NodeJS and CSS.
+This year I have practiced JavaScript, PHP and CSS.
 I continue to build skills in different technologies.
-Next year, I hope to complete a company internship that will provide real-life experience and important technological skills.
+Soon, I hope to complete a company internship that will provide real-life experience and important technological skills.